FIWARE/tutorials.Step-by-Step/docs/open-id-connect.md

 ## Hybrid Flow

 The [Hybrid](https://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth) flow combines the authorization code and the implicit grant.
-It could be useful to parallelize process in the Front-End and the Back-End of applications.
+It could be useful to parallelize process in the frontend and the backend of applications.
 The flow is similar to the authorization code grant but in this case tokens are generated in both authorization and token endpoint.